Christine McIntyre

-Christine Cecilia McIntyre (April 16, 1911 – July 8, 1984) was an American actress and singer who appeared in various films in the 1930s and 1940s.
-She is mainly remembered as the beautiful blonde actress who appeared in many of The Three Stooges shorts produced by Columbia Pictures.
+Christine Cecilia McIntyre (April 16, 1911 – July 8, 1984) was an American actress and singer who appeared in various films from 1937 to 1954.
+She is mainly remembered as the beautiful blonde in many of The Three Stooges shorts produced by Columbia Pictures.

 Early career

 A native of Nogales, Arizona, McIntyre was one of five children.
 A classically trained singer, McIntyre received a Bachelor of Music degree at Chicago Musical College in 1933.
 It was here that she developed her operatic soprano voice, which would be put to good use in several Three Stooges films in the 1940s.

-McIntyre began singing in feature films at RKO Pictures, and made her film debut in 1937's Swing Fever.
-She then appeared in a series of B-westerns featuring the likes of Ray Corrigan and Buck Jones.
+McIntyre began singing in feature films at RKO Radio Pictures, and made her film debut in the 1937 short subject Swing Fever.
+She then appeared in a series of low-budget westerns, often starring Buck Jones.
 She appeared with dark hair in these early roles, and also appeared occasionally in "mainstream" feature films (like 1939's Blondie Takes a Vacation).
-She sang songs such as "The Blue Danube" and "Voices of Spring" in a Vienna-themed short Soundies musical film, and her performance was singled out as the best of the inaugural series.
-Her singing in this soundie may have given the Three Stooges the idea of using "Voices of Spring" in their short film Micro-Phonies.
+She sang "The Blue Danube" and "Voices of Spring" in a Vienna-themed musical short filmed for the Soundies film jukeboxes, and her performance was singled out as the best of the inaugural series.

 The Three Stooges and Columbia Pictures

 In 1944, Columbia Pictures producer Hugh McCollum signed McIntyre to a decade-long contract.
-At Columbia, she appeared in many short subjects starring Shemp Howard, Harry Langdon, Andy Clyde, Joe Besser, Bert Wheeler, and Hugh Herbert.
-The Herbert comedy Wife Decoy is actually a showcase for McIntyre, who is the principal character.
+At Columbia, she appeared in scores of short subjects with almost all of the Columbia short-subject comedy stars: The Three Stooges, Shemp Howard, Harry Langdon, Andy Clyde, Hugh Herbert, Vera Vague, Billy Gilbert, Harry Von Zell, Joe Besser, Joe DeRita, Bert Wheeler, Slim Summerville, Sterling Holloway, Gus Schilling & Richard Lane, Wally Vernon & Eddie Quillan, Wally Brown & Tim Ryan, and Max Baer & Maxie Rosenbloom.
+The Hugh Herbert comedy Wife Decoy is actually a showcase for Christine McIntyre, who is the principal character.
 In this film, she appears as a brunette who dyes her hair blonde.
 From then on in her screen appearances, she remained a blonde.
-In all of her Columbia comedies she played charming heroines, scheming villains, and flighty socialites.
+In her Columbia comedies she played charming heroines, scheming villains, and flighty socialites.

 Her debut appearance with the Three Stooges was in Idle Roomers, followed by a solo Shemp Howard short, Open Season for Saps.
-McIntyre's singing voice was featured prominently in 1945's Micro-Phonies, as she sang both "Voices of Spring" and "Lucia Sextet" and was also featured in 1947’s Out West (made after Shemp Howard replaced his ailing brother, Curly Howard, in the act) and its 1954 remake Pals and Gals.
-She again sang "Lucia Sextet" in 1948’s Squareheads of the Round Table and its 1954 remake, Knutzy Knights.
+She auditioned her singing voice for Hugh McCollum's director Edward Bernds, offering "Voices of Spring".
+Bernds cast her in Micro-Phonies, where she reprised the song.
+Bernds had her sing "The Last Rose of Summer" in 1947’s Out West and a pastiche of the "Lucia Sextet" in 1948’s Squareheads of the Round Table.

-Her performance as Miss Hopkins in Brideless Groom featured an acclaimed knockabout scene in which she repels suitor Shemp Howard—right through a door.
-Director Edward Bernds remembers:
+McCollum and Bernds recognized McIntyre's abilities and often tailored material especially for her, allowing her to improvise as she saw fit.
+Her performance as Miss Hopkins in Brideless Groom (1947) featured a memorable knockabout scene in which she repels suitor Shemp Howard—right through a door.
+Director Bernds remembered: